oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 First, you'll authenticate using Okta if you still need to sign in by redirecting to an Okta-hosted sign-in page.
 Redirecting to the Identity Provider's hosted sign-in page is the best practice for security, so it's also a common practice you'll see across Identity Providers.
 Completing sign-in redirects you back to the OIDC debugger with a success message.
 You'll see the authorization code automatically exchanged for tokens.

-{% img blog/spa-auth-tokens/oidc-debugger-success.jpg alt:"Authorization code and tokens returned in the OIDC Debugger upon successful sign-in" width:"800" %}{: .center-image }
+{% img blog/spa-auth-tokens/oidc-debugger-success.jpg alt:"Authorization code and tokens returned in the OIDC debugger upon successful sign-in" width:"800" %}{: .center-image }

 The token format for ID tokens is JSON Web Token (JWT).
 The access token from Okta is also a JWT.
 JWT is an open standard (RFC 7519) that allows systems to exchange information in JSON format securely.
 They are compact and safe from modifications, but our tokens contain public information.
 Don't worry!
 They are secure, just not confidential.